US Army veteran who served two tours in Afghanistan has been deported to Mexico

 "After the second tour, there was more alcohol and that was also when I tried some drugs," Perez said last month.
 "But the addiction really started after I got back to Chicago, when I got back home, because I did not feel very sociable."

 In 2010, he was convicted in Cook County, Illinois, on charges related to delivering more than 2 pounds of cocaine to an undercover officer.
-He was sentenced to 15 years, and had served half his sentence when ICE began deportation proceedings.
+He was sentenced to 15 years and his green card was revoked.
+He had served half his sentence when ICE began deportation proceedings.
 He had been in the agency's custody since 2016.

 Perez has said he was surprised to be in ICE detention and mistakenly believed that enlisting in the Army would automatically give him US citizenship, according to his lawyer, Chris Bergin.
 His retroactive application for citizenship was denied earlier this month.
 While there are provisions for expediting troops' naturalization process, a main requirement is that the applicant demonstrate "good moral character," and the drug conviction was enough to sway the decision against his application, Bergin said.